NordicESMhub/deep_python/_episodes/01-numpy.md

 If we want to get a single number from the array, we must provide an [index]({{ page.root }}/reference/#index) in square brackets after the variable name, just as we do in math when referring to an element of a matrix.
-Our inflammation data has two dimensions, so we will need to use two indices to refer to one specific value:
+Our data has two dimensions, so we will need to use two indices to refer to one specific value:

 ~~~